 Hi guys!
 Designing a crochet dream catcher has been on my list of goals for a year, but everything I tried never worked out.
 I woke up one day, and decided to have a fun crochet day, where I binge watched a show, and let myself be creative with no end goal in mind.
 I started watching, “Z: The Beginning of Everything,” which tells the story of Zelda Fitzgerald, wife of the famous author, F. Scott Fitzgerald.
 Let me tell you, it was dramatic, but it was the perfect background noise I needed to crochet.

 This dream catcher pattern looks complicated, but it’s made with simple stitches and short rounds.
 The trick is to check your stitch count at the end of each round to make sure your numbers line up.
 It’s also a great project to use up scrap yarn and fabric from your stash.
 You can be as creative as you want with colour and texture because the possibilities are endless!
 I included a list of fabric and scrap yarn that I used to get your creativity flowing.
 I hope you all enjoy the pattern, and if you need more of a visual, I have included a video tutorial for each step.
+You can find the free pattern below, or purchase an ad-free printable PDF here.

 - Approximately 200 yards of any medium 4 worsted weight yarn